yeswework/fabrica-dev-kit/README.md

 [FDK] 🏭   🗃  Database: localhost:32774
 [FDK] 🏭   -------------------------------------------
 ```
-* FDK wills run a Webpack watch monitoring and compiling all of your specified resources at once.
+* FDK will run a Webpack watch monitoring and compiling all of your specified resources at once.
-* You can escape Webpack with Ctrl + c.
+* You can escape Webpack with ctrl + c.
 While Webpack is not running, changes requiring a build step will not be reflected on the server.
-* You can also run `fdk build` to run Webpack in build mode for any resources, prior to deployment.
+* You can also run `fdk build` to run Webpack in build mode (eg. prior to deployment).

 ### Deployment
 To deploy your resources, run `fdk build` (runs Webpack for all resources in build mode) and then `fdk deploy`.
 (This will deploy using the resources and server specified in the `default` section of `config.yml`; if you want to deploy to a different environment, simply add its name, eg. `fdk deploy staging`.)